Genetics Questions for NEET

 Option c – Myasthenia gravis

-(A) Hinge joint – between Humerus and Pectoral girdle
+(A) Hinge joint – between humerus and pectoral girdle

-(B) Pivot joint – between atlas and axis
+(B) Pivot joint – between atlas and axis vertebrae

-(C) Gliding joint – between the carpals
+(C) Gliding joint – between carpal bones

-Option a – Hinge joint – between Humerus and Pectoral girdle
+Option a – Hinge joint – between humerus and pectoral girdle

-(A) Medulla oblongata – Homeostatic control
+(A) Medulla oblongata – Controls homeostasis

-(B) Cerebellum – Language comprehension
+(B) Cerebellum – Responsible for language comprehension

-(D) Cerebrum – Calculation and contemplation
+(D) Cerebrum – Involved in thinking and reasoning

-Option b – Cerebellum – Language comprehension
+Option b – Cerebellum – Responsible for language comprehension

 (A) Cerebellum